Want to learn how to Supreme or segment an orange?

 Our Tricolore Salad is topped with perfect orange “supreme”

-Step by Step on how to supreme any citrus fruit:
+Step by Step on how to supreme or segment oranges or any citrus fruit:

 Step 1: Cut off both ends of the orange